Profile Picture

 Don't Put All Your Legs in One Basket - Theory and Evidence on Coopetition in Road Cycling (with David Piazolo)

-• Theoretical and empirical analysis: How do characteristics of riders in competing groups of cyclists impact cooperation within these groups?
+• Theoretical and empirical analysis: How do characteristics of competing groups impact cooperation within groups?
+Applications in road cycling and industrial organisation (cross-ownership).

 Finding Large Rainbow Trees in Colorings of

-• I prove that asymptotically, the bipartite graph with 2n vertices (see picture for n=5) can be partitioned into n copies of any tree with n edges.
+• I prove that asymptotically, the bipartite graph with 2n vertices can be partitioned into n copies of any tree with n edges.